Generalized multicategories: change-of-base, embedding, and descent: Double categories as pseudo-algebras

-so the result holds by induction.
-It should be noted that the proof (so far) remains unchanged if we consider left-biased double categories, in which case \( (\bicat D,a,\eta,\mu) \) is a lax \(\fc\)-algebra instead.
-Respectively, right-biased double categories \( \to \) oplax \(\fc\)-algebras.
+\begin{remark} It should be noted that the proof (so far) remains unchanged if we consider left-biased double categories, in which case \( (\bicat D,a,\eta,\mu) \) is a lax \(\fc\)-algebra instead.
+Respectively, if \( \bicat D \) is right-biased double category, \( (\bicat D,a,\eta,\mu) \) is an oplax \(\fc\)-algebra. \end{remark}